Dream Tank × PEAC × City Partners

 Civic Champion Mayor Laura Weinberg

-Golden is the founding pilot city — the first to prove this model works.
-What gets built here becomes the blueprint for cities everywhere that want to design their futures with their youngest citizens.
+Golden is the founding pilot city, the first to prove the model works.
+What gets proven here becomes the blueprint for cities everywhere that want to design their future with their youngest citizens.

 24 Youth Dreamers, ages 8–14